Victoria & Albert Museum, London, England

 The Victoria & Albert Museum lobby, as eclectic as the collections.

 A couple of the 13, 000 pages written by Leonardo da Vinci in mirror-image cursive code.

 Also known as the V & A, ‘the world’s greatest museum of art and design’ houses a fantastically diverse selection of decorative arts from around the world accumulated over hundreds of years, but with an emphasis on Europe’s Medieval and Renaissance periods.

-On reflection, having visited all major museums and galleries in London during one summer, the bugcrew feels that the V and A is more entertaining, contains more amazing artefacts and is certainly a lot less crowded than our second favourite goodies store, the British Museum, though there are specific must-sees in the BM of course.
+Having visited all major museums and galleries in London during one summer, the bugcrew feels that the Victoria and Albert Museum is more entertaining, contains more amazing artefacts and is certainly a lot less crowded than our second favourite store of bizarre and fascinating attractions, the British Museum.
+Though there are specific must-sees in the BM of course.

-Over three pages we offer photos of varied exhibits to give an idea of the depth of the V&A's collections.
+Over these pages we offer photos of varied exhibits to give an idea of the depth of the V&A’s collections.

 This life size music-box automaton tiger is gnawing on an imperial British warmonger in 1790 military uniform.
 A crank handle moved the man’s arm and simulates groans.
 The tiger was owned by Tipu Sultan, ‘the Tiger of of Mysore’, one of India’s most implacable anti-Brits.
 The tiger fell into British hands in 1799 when the Sultan was killed at the battle of Seringapatam.